NickLont/NodeMVCServer/readme.md

-## Bar store with Node.js, Express.js and PUG templates
+## Node.js with Express.js and PUG templates

 To run project, run the following commands in your terminal: